Canonical Voting: Towards Robust Oriented Bounding Box Detection in 3D Scenes: Introduction

 \section{Introduction}

-With the use of depth cameras and lidar sensors, 3D object detection is becoming more and more important for real world scene understanding.
+With the use of depth cameras and Lidar sensors, 3D object detection is becoming more and more important for real-world scene understanding.
 Recently, with advances in deep networks for point clouds, several methods~\cite{qi2019deep,shi2019pointrcnn,song2016deep,xu2018pointfusion} have shown state-of-the-art 3D detection results.
 Among them, the recently proposed VoteNet~\cite{qi2019deep} showed remarkable improvement over previous methods on 3D oriented bounding box detection (rotation around gravity axis).

 VoteNet passes the input point cloud through a backbone network and then samples a set of seed points, which generate center votes.
-These votes are offset targeted to reach object centers.
+These votes are offset, targeted to reach object centers.
 After that, vote clusters are aggregated through a learned module to generate box orientations and scales.
 VoteNet resembles with traditional Hough voting in that bounding box centers are proposed in those peaks of votes.
-However, we find that neither box orientations nor offsets towards object centers are accurately regressed in 3D scenes, even with modern 3D sparse convolution techniques~\cite{choy20194d}.
-The absolute error of point-wise predicted offsets and box orientations is even \textit{not better than random guess} in many cases, as shown in Table~\ref{tab:intro}.
-Direct offset and orientation regression do not take rotational invariant patterns into consideration and fail to capture the complex relationship between rotated objects and their corresponding orientations.
+However, we find that neither box orientations nor offsets towards object centers are accurately predicted for most points, even with modern 3D sparse convolution techniques~\cite{choy20194d}.
+The absolute error of point-wise predicted offsets and box orientations is not even better than random guess in many cases, as shown in Table~\ref{tab:intro}.
+Though VoteNet proposes a two-stage pipeline and refines the center and orientation in the later stage, the accumulated error cannot be eliminated.